 Telehealth, telemedicine and virtual doctors are terms that are not commonly used in the workplace, but very soon they will be.
-As businesses seek to place employee wellbeing at the forefront of their minds, many will soon turn to digital technology to help employees with medical ailments.
+As businesses seek to place employee wellbeing at the forefront of their minds, many will soon turn to technology and embrace HR digital transformation, which ultimately helps employees with medical ailments.

 You may be asking yourself, “What is telemedicine and how does this affect employee wellbeing?”.
 Well if you are, you’ve come to the right place.
 This article will give you all the information you need about telemedicine, along with why you may want to start considering utilising it soon.